RocketDav1d/streamlit-stock-portfolio/README.md

 The graph will show the overall portfolio worth of each day.
 Thats why we create a dictionary in which we save all our data.
 The keys will be the isin’s of our positions and the values for each key will be a list containing the portfolio worth for each day.

 Then we ask the user to select a from and to date using streamlit form and date_input methods.

 We also assign the selected from_date to a variable called from_date_outside_loop.
 This is necessary because we will work with and change from_date and need a variable that always stores the initial value of from_date.

-Then we create the function called graph()
+We then create the function called graph()

 Now let’s take a look at whats happening here.